Pickaway County Common Pleas Court

 Website: Pickaway County Common Pleas Court

 • Aggravated Vehicular homicide

 • Aggravated Vehicular assault

 • Felony DUI / OVI

 The first step in a felony case is generally the grand jury.
 During this phase, the grand jurors will determine whether there is probable cause to believe you committed a felony.
 If they conclude the answer is ‘yes’, they will issue and indictment which tells you what offense(s) you are charged with.
 After receiving the indictment, you will have to go to your arraignment.
 At the arraignment, you will enter a plea of guilty, not guilty, or no contest.
 If you plead guilty, you will be found guilty and sentenced.

 The next phase is a trial.
 During the trial, the prosecution will present evidence against you and try to prove to the judge and/or jury that you are guilty.
-Your defense attorney can cross-examine the prosecutor’s witnesses and present evidence on your behalf.
-The jury then deliberates and issues a verdict of guilty or not guilty.
+You or your defense attorney can cross-examine the prosecutor’s witnesses and present evidence on your behalf.
+You can testify if you want to, but the prosecution cannot make you testify.
+At the end of the trial, the jury deliberates and issues a verdict of guilty or not guilty.
+If you are found Not Guilty, the case is over.
 If they do find you guilty of something, the judge will announce your sentence at a sentencing hearing.

 Attorneys For Vehicular Offenses In The Pickaway County Common Pleas Court

 When you are charged with a felony offense, you probably do not want to represent yourself.
 Instead, you want to find an attorney with experience in criminal defense and expertise handling your type of case.
 The attorneys at the Dominy Law Firm have many years of experience in criminal defense, including experience in Pickaway County.
 We have expertise in the area of serious vehicular crimes, as that is the focus of our practice.